 The NCI reports that approximately one quarter of people who died by suicide in England, Wales, Scotland and Northern Ireland had been in contact with mental health services in the year before death.
-You can view the most recent reports on the NCI website.

-ISD's Scottish Suicide Information Database Report 2014 presents results from the Scottish Suicide Information Database (ScotSID) on deaths from suicide registered in Scotland from 2009.
+ISD's report A profile of deaths by suicide in Scotland 2009-2014 presents results from the Scottish Suicide Information Database (ScotSID) on deaths from suicide registered in Scotland from 2009.
 It includes expanded information on demographics and prior contact with a range of health services, including outpatient and inpatient mental health services and prescribing in the community for mental health drugs.

-Information on mental health is available on the Mental Health section of the ScotPHO website.
+Information on mental health in Scotland is available on the Mental Health section of this website.